Box Set (Wool album)

-Box Set is an album by the American punk rock band Wool, released in 1994.
+Box Set is an album by the American band Wool, released in 1994.
 Despite its title, Box Set is a studio album.
+The band supported the album with a North American tour.

 Production

 The album was produced by Rob Schnapf and Tom Rothrock.
 Chris Bratton replaced Peter Moffett on drums prior to the recording of Box Set.
 Wool included a fake history of the band in the liner notes to the album, alleging encounters with famous musicians over the course of three decades; they successfully fooled several journalists.
 "God Rest His Soul" is a cover of the Gregg Allman song.